STM32H743 — Ada/SPARK Physical Access Controller

 |---|---|---|

-Case_Open | Mechanical switch (GPIO interrupt) | Critical |
+Case_Open | Mechanical switch on PA0 (pull-up, active low) | Warning |

-Wire_Cut | Continuity loop (GPIO pull-up) | Critical |
+Wire_Cut | Continuity loop on PA1 (pull-up, active low) | Critical |

-Temperature_Anomaly | Internal temp sensor (>85°C) | Warning |
+Temperature_Anomaly | Internal temp sensor via ADC3 ch18 (−20 to +70 °C) | Critical |

 MQTT Publisher

-package MQTT_Publisher is
+package MQTT_Publisher

 type QoS_Level is (At_Most_Once, At_Least_Once, Exactly_Once);

-procedure Disconnect;
+procedure Publish

 end MQTT_Publisher;